Kyppy/lstm_load_forecast/README.md

 ### Model Assessment
 The `assess_model` function determines the prediction model output error and compares the predicted values to the dataset labels.
-The assessment output includes a figure similar to the following:
+The assessment produces a figure similar to the following:
 ![alt text][sample_assessment]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>